Canadian Steam merchant

 On 16 March 1941, U-99 attacked the convoy HX-112 several times and sank five ships, Venetia, J.B.
 White, Ferm, Beduin and Korshamn and damaged the Franche Comte.
 The U-boat was lost after these attacks.

 The J.B.
 White (Master J.W.R.
-Woodward) was first torpedoed and then sunk by a coup de grâce from U-99 west-southwest of the Faroes.
+Woodward) was first torpedoed and then sunk by a coup de grâce from U-99 west-southwest of the Faroe Islands.
 Two crew members were lost.
-The master and 37 crew members were picked up by the British destroyer HMS Walker (D 27) (LtCdr A.A.
-Tait) and landed at Liverpool.
+The master and 37 crew members were picked up by HMS Walker (D 27) (Cdr D.G.F.W.
+MacIntyre, RN) and landed at Liverpool on 21 March.

 If you can help us with any additional information on this vessel then please contact us.